Public Service Advisory Board

 Pro Bono Committee

-The Pro Bono Project strives to serve the community by taking advantage of law students’ unique skills and abilities and fostering the growth of a lifelong commitment to public service in the legal profession.
-The members of the PBP administer the Pro Bono Pledge Program by developing and organizing law-related service opportunities, encouraging participation by their fellow students, monitoring ongoing projects, and recording completed service hours.
-PBP members build and maintain relationships with other organizations at the university, as well as attorneys, firms, and non-profit organizations in the St. Louis area.
-Additionally, the PBP will plan and execute an awards ceremony for those students that have completed the Pro Bono Pledge.
+Pro Bono work is an important part of a lawyer’s career, and the Pro Bono Committee is dedicated to helping students develop this practice during law school.
+Members of the Pro Bono Committee, are responsible for collaborating with the community to facilitate pro bono opportunities.
+The committee administers the Pro Bono Pledge Program by developing and organizing law-related service opportunities, encouraging participation by their fellow students, monitoring ongoing projects, and recording completed service hours.
+Committee members build and maintain relationships with other organizations at the university, as well as attorneys, firms, and non-profit organizations in the St. Louis area.
+Additionally, the committee works with the rest of the Public Service Advisory Board to plan and execute an awards ceremony for those students that have completed the Pro Bono Pledge.
 For more information, click here.